 University of Texas Southwestern Medical Center (UTSW) seeks an accomplished leader and scientist to serve as Division Chief of Child and Adolescent Psychiatry for the Department of Psychiatry.
-The Division Chief will have the opportunity to significantly build upon the research and academic programs for the division while helping to ensure outstanding mental health care for the children of one of the nation’s fastest growing regions.
+The Chief will have the opportunity to significantly build upon the research and academic programs for the division while helping to ensure outstanding mental health care for the children of one of the nation’s fastest growing regions.

-The Division Chief will develop and foster a vision for the Division for the years to come, with a strong focus on developing a robust research portfolio, emphasizing grant-funding, scholarly output, and high-impact journal publications.
+The Chief will develop and foster a vision for the Division for the years to come, with a strong focus on developing a robust research portfolio, emphasizing grant-funding, scholarly output, and high-impact journal publications.
 This role involves fostering an exceptional teaching environment, continuously advancing the medical education curriculum and training programs, while continuing to recruit, train and retain faulty to grow the Division.
 The Division Chief will partner with the Chief of Service within the Division, to continue building statewide and national relationships for the Department and their clinical partners.

 The Division is comprised of 78 faculty, of which 31 are psychiatrists and 47 are clinical psychologists, and includes both a residency (combined 5-year program) and fellowship program.
 The Department’s nearly 300 faculty have expertise in virtually all areas pertinent to modern psychiatric practice ranging from psychoanalysis to neurobiology to psychiatric epidemiology and boasts a robust program in psychiatric neuroscience, interventional (neuromodulation based) psychiatry and depression research.
 The Department is one of four clinical departments affiliated with the Peter O’Donnell Jr. Brain Institute, an internationally recognized academic institution (housed within UTSW) and renowned for its research, medical education, and patient care in treating major forms of brain and spine diseases.